vespersword/product-management-system/README.md

 - The only products that are actually sold are the ones created through the endpoint used to create variants.
 If the base product has no variants then it should still be put through the variant creation endpoint albeit with a blank array for option values.
 - The base product can be considered as something like a template containing information for the variants.

-__Note:__ Go through the [Swagger Doc](https://app.swaggerhub.com/apis-docs/vespers-apis/product-management-api/1.0.0#/product%20option%2Fattribute%20management) to get a better understanding of how product info is stored as this is a complicated resource due to the product options and variants.
+__Note:__ Go through the [Swagger Doc](https://app.swaggerhub.com/apis-docs/vespers-apis/product-management-api/1.0.0#/product%20option%2Fattribute%20management) to get a better understanding of how product info is stored as this is a complicated resource due to the product options and variants. <br>
-__Example Values: __ <br>
+__Example Values:__ <br>
 __base product__ <br>
 ```
 {